The 10 Alabama Cities With The Largest Black Population For 2025

 We limited our analysis to non-CDPs with a population greater than 5,000 people in Alabama.
 That left us with 101 cities.

 Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
-Tuskegee took the distinction of being the most Black, while Orange Beach was the least African American city.
+Fairfield took the distinction of being the most Black, while Mountain Brook was the least African American city.

 Read on for more information on how the cities in Alabama ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.